brack3t/django-braces/docs/index.rst

 A mixin to allow easy ordering of your queryset basing on the GET parameters.
 Works with `ListView`.

 To use it, define columns that the data can be order by as well as the default column to order by in your view.
-The `orderable_columns` restriction is here in order to stop your users from launching inefficient queries, like ordering by binary columns.
+This can be done either by simply setting the class attributes...

 ::